-Do animal shelters get a spike in returned pets in the beginning of the year?
+The truth about why pets get returned

 At Austin Pets Alive, a large no-kill shelter with many rescue programs in Texas, people aren't allowed to adopt if the pet will be given as a gift outside their immediate family, says spokesperson Lisa Maxwell.

-However, at FurKids, an Atlanta-based rescue group, the holidays have been a successful time for long-lasted pet adoptions, says founder and CEO Samantha Shelton.
+However, at FurKids, an Atlanta-based rescue group, the holidays have been a successful time for long-lasting pet adoptions, says founder and CEO Samantha Shelton.

-"For our organization, we have seen great success for families adopting at the holidays," Shelton say.
+"For our organization, we have seen great success for families adopting at the holidays," Shelton says.
 "Our adoption process helps to ensure they are prepared and have thought through the decision and that it's not an impulse decision.
 We also remain a resource to help them with training and any issues they may have."

 However, the group also follows the family-only rule for surprise adoptions.

-Note: Editor's note: This story has been updated since it was published in January 2017.